This article was updated on July 16, 2018.

 In most cases, interns should be paid — and in most states, they must be paid minimum wage.
 According to the DOL, the Fair Labor Standards Act (FLSA) allows employers to pay some employees under the age of 20 an "opportunity wage" of $4.25 per hour during the first consecutive 90 calendar days of employment.
 Check to see if your state or local jurisdiction has specific rules against paying anything less than minimum wage.

-In addition to wages, the FLSA restricts the number of hours that 14-15-year-olds can work while in school to three hours per day, or 18 hours per week.
+In addition to wages, the FLSA restricts the number of hours that 14 to 15-year-olds can work while in school to three hours per day, or 18 hours per week.
 The law also prohibits anyone under the age of 18 from working in certain hazardous occupations such as manufacturing, mining and others.

 Keep in mind that all new hires, including interns, must complete required paperwork, such as Form I-9, Form W-4, Notice to Employees of Coverage Options and any other forms required by your state.
 If your intern is a minor, your state may also require them to get a work permit from the local school district or the DOL.